radius-project/blog/radblog/content/posts/2024/radius-roadmap/index.md

 The first iteration of a Kubernetes Interop layer provides functionality to leverage Kubernetes YAML, PodSpec, and Helm Charts to deploy Radius-aware applications such that features like Connections, Recipes, and Application Graph can be incrementally adopted into an existing application.
 The Radius maintainers are closely monitoring feedback and issues coming from the community to expand on these features as necessary.

-### Terraform provider
+### Radius Terraform provider

-Radius currently supports Terraform in Recipes but does not have a dedicated Terraform Provider, which means Radius resource definitions must still be in Bicep.
-So far, the community has not expressed strong feedback about this limitation, but the Radius maintainers will continue monitoring to determine if deeper Terraform integration will be necessary.
+Today Radius supports the Bicep language for modeling applications, environments, and other Radius resources.
+We're considering adding other IaC languages, such as Terraform, for modeling resources as well.

 ### Application model maturation

-There are aspects of the Radius application model that we need to build upon, including support of sidecars, more standard resources like PostgreSQL, autoscaling of applications, etc. These enhancements will be prioritized based on community feedback and user need.
+There are aspects of the Radius application model we would love to continue to extend, such as support for sidecars, additional standard resources like PostgreSQL, autoscaling of applications, and more, These enhancements will be prioritized based on community feedback and user need.

 ### Universal Control Plane improvements